kobocoin/electrum-kobo-server/HOWTO.md

     $ sudo mount -t tmpfs -o rw,nodev,nosuid,noatime,size=15000M,mode=0777 none /tmpfs

 If you use tmpfs make sure you have enough RAM and swap to cover the size.
-If you only have 4 gigs of RAM but add 15 gigs of swap from a file that's fine too. tmpfs is rather smart to swap out the least used parts.
+If you only have 2 gigs of RAM but add 15 gigs of swap from a file that's fine too. tmpfs is rather smart to swap out the least used parts.
 It's fine to use a file on an SSD for swap in this case.

-It's not recommended to do initial indexing of the database on an SSD because the indexing process does at least 20 TB (!) of disk writes and puts considerable wear-and-tear on an SSD.
+It's not recommended to do initial indexing of the database on a SSD because the indexing process does at least 10 TB (!) of disk writes and puts considerable wear-and-tear on an SSD.
 It's a lot better to use tmpfs and just swap out to disk when necessary.

-Databases have grown to roughly 8 GB in April 2014, give or take a gigabyte between pruning limits 100 and 10000.
+Databases have grown to roughly 600 Mb in October 2015, give or take a gigabyte between pruning limits 100 and 10000.
 Leveldb prunes the database from time to time, so it's not uncommon to see databases ~50% larger at times when it's writing a lot, especially when indexing from the beginning.